 Black and chartreuse keeps the mood upbeat

-Using chartreuse as a planting companion is a way to use black without committing to a somber mood. one of my favorite pairs of black and chartreuse plants are actually siblings: Illusion® Midnight lace sweet potato vine (Ipomoea batatas ‘NCorNSP011MNlC’, Zone 11) and Illusion® emerald lace sweet potato vine (I. batatas ‘NCorNSP012eMlC’, Zone 11). the shape of their foliage is exactly the same, but their high color contrast creates a wonderful tension, elevating any planting scheme.
+Using chartreuse as a planting companion is a way to use black without committing to a somber mood.
+One of my favorite pairs of black and chartreuse plants is actually a sibling pair: Illusion® Midnight lace sweet potato vine (Ipomoea batatas ‘NCorNSP011MNlC’, Zone 11) and Illusion® emerald lace sweet potato vine (I. batatas ‘NCorNSP012eMlC’, Zone 11).
+The shape of their foliage is exactly the same, but their high color contrast creates a wonderful tension, elevating any planting scheme.

 Black and white is always chic

 Side by side, this high-contrast power couple amplifies each other’s best qualities: The black looks darker, and the white looks crisper.
 Here, the edgy foliage of ‘Blackout’ heuchera (Heuchera ‘Blackout’, Zones 4-9) ties up a blanc et blanc floral combo like a velvet bow.
 Coco Chanel would be proud.

 Black and silver sets a swanky vibe

 This is a moody combination—no doubt about it—but it’s an association that is exquisitely stylish and modern.
 Gray shines in gardens, creating an easy foil for leaves of many colors, but its talent is used to the fullest when it is mingled with darker leaves.
 This combo is as high contrast as black and chartreuse, but rather than being cheerful, the gray component creates an elegance.
 Wormwood (Artemisia spp. and cvs., Zones 3–9) is a go-to best friend for many a dark leaf.
 Here, it mingles with ‘Blackie’ sweet potato vine (Ipomoea batatas ‘Blackie’, Zone 11) and ‘Red Sensation’ cordyline.